Kemon Hall: Dallas Cowboys

 On December 23, ahead of their game against the Philadelphia Eagles, the Dallas Cowboys signed Hall to the practice squad.
 He was signed to a future contract on January 4.
 He was waived on May 5, 2021.

 Los Angeles Chargers (second stint)

-One day after being waived by Dallas, Hall was claimed by the Los Angeles Chargers who had originally signed him in 2019.
+One day after being waived by Dallas, Hall was claimed by the Chargers who had originally signed him in 2019.
 He was waived by the Chargers on September 3.
 He was re-signed to the active roster on September 9, following an injury to Ryan Smith.
 He made his NFL debut in week one of the 2021 NFL season, playing 14 special teams snaps in a 20–16 win over the Washington Football Team.
 He finished his rookie year having appeared in all 16 games, while recording seven tackles and a fumble recovery.

 On August 30, 2022, Hall was waived by the Chargers and signed to the practice squad the next day.
 He was promoted to the active roster on December 10.
 He was placed on injured reserve on December 26.

+On August 16, 2023, Hall was waived by the Chargers.

+San Francisco 49ers

+On November 28, 2023, Hall was signed to the San Francisco 49ers' practice squad.
+He signed a reserve/future contract with San Francisco on February 13, 2024.
+Hall was waived on July 27.

+Dallas Cowboys (second stint)

+On July 28, 2024, Hall was claimed off waivers by the Dallas Cowboys.
+He was reunited with defensive coordinator Mike Zimmer who previously was the head coach of the Minnesota Vikings during his tenure there.
+He was released on August 27, and re-signed to the practice squad.
+On December 9, Hall was promoted to the active roster.

+On August 26, 2025, Hall was released by the Cowboys as part of final roster cuts, and was subsequently re-signed to the practice squad the next day.
+Hall was released by Dallas once again on August 29.

+On September 8, 2025, Hall was suspended three games by the NFL.

+Tennessee Titans

+On October 28, 2025, Hall signed with the Tennessee Titans' practice squad.